meganarb/mae-congestion-problem/README.md

 * 2 strategies: car or bus
 * Limited amount of road space
 * Set number of buses
-* Players can switch strategy depending on delay.
+* Players can switch strategy depending on delay

 ## Mechanism
 * Current: we are using the repetition mechanism